The Difference Between CCJs and Defaults (+ Mortgage Approval Tips)

 A default is added by the lender to your credit file.

-A CCJ is decided by the court.
+A CCJ is decided by the court and also appears on the public Register of Judgments.

 You can have a default without a CCJ, and a CCJ without a recent default.